dannyphamv/flet-barcode-printer/README.md

 - 🖨️ **Multi-Printer Support** - Select from any installed Windows printer
 - 👁️ **Live Preview** - See your barcode/QR code before printing with async generation
 - 📊 **Print History** - Track all printed codes with timestamps and type indicators
+- 🔁 **One-Click Reprint** - Tap any history entry to copy it to the clipboard and text field, ready to reprint instantly
+- 🗑️ **Clear History** - Contextual floating action button appears when history has entries to clear it in one tap
+- 🏷️ **Dynamic Print Button** - Button label updates to "Print Barcode" or "Print QR Code" based on the selected code type
 - 🎨 **Dark/Light Mode** - Choose your preferred theme with persistent settings
 - 💾 **Settings Persistence** - Remembers your printer and theme preferences with atomic file writes

 ### Technical Features
 - ⚡ **Performance Optimized** - LRU cache with thread-safe access for instant code generation
-- 🎯 **Auto-Focus** - Always ready for the next scan with smart focus management
+- 🎯 **Auto-Focus** - Automatically re-focuses the input field on window focus and background click, always ready for the next scan
 - 🧵 **Threaded Printing** - Non-blocking print operations keep UI responsive
 - 📏 **Smart Scaling** - Auto-scales to 4 inches or page width, handles both dimensions
 - 🔒 **Thread-Safe** - Proper locking for concurrent operations
-- 💪 **Robust Error Handling** - Graceful handling of printer failures and invalid input
+- 💪 **Robust Error Handling** - Graceful handling of printer failures and invalid input with backward-compatible history entries
-- 🎚️ **Progress Indicator** - Visual progress bar for print operations
+- 🎚️ **Progress Indicator** - Visual indeterminate progress bar during print with delayed auto-hide via `threading.Timer`
 - 📐 **DPI Aware Printing** - Adapts to any printer resolution (300, 600, 1200+ DPI)
+- 🖥️ **Per-Monitor DPI Aware** - Display renders sharply on high-DPI and multi-monitor setups via `SetProcessDpiAwareness`
+- 🪟 **Minimum Window Size** - Enforces a 700×700px minimum to prevent layout breakage

 ## 📸 Screenshots